aws-articles/serverless-order-service/README.md

 3. I pay only the requests served
 4. Disaster recovery and High availability is built into the system

-*serverless-order-service* is the backing repository for the my article series on serverless which includes developing a serverless application, testing (or integration testing) a serverless application and finally deploying a serverless application.
+*serverless-order-service* is the backing repository for my article <a href="https://tech-lessons.in/beginning-serverless-journey">series</a> on serverless which includes developing a serverless application, testing (or integration testing) a serverless application and finally deploying a serverless application.

 <h3>AWS Services leveraged</h3>